LEO-based Positioning: Foundations, Signal Design, and Receiver Enhancements for 6G NTN: LEO-based NTN-positioning: Evaluation Framework

-{\em Measurement Combining.} Following the initial acquisition, TDOA measurements are combined across time to accurately estimate UE location.
-We employed a window-based combining method to accumulate TDOA measurements over time.
-For instance, with a PRS periodicity of 40 ms and a combining window of 400 ms (typically an integer multiple of the PRS periodicity), we collect up to 10 sets of positioning measurements to perform UE localization.
-During initial acquisition, particularly when an insufficient number of PRS signals are detected, the UE may need to search for PRS signals across multiple occasions.
-The measurements obtained during these searches are combined to derive a coarse location estimate of the UE.
-Once the initial acquisition is achieved, the measurements combined within the combining window help further refine positioning accuracy, particularly in scenarios with low bandwidth and low SNR.
 It is crucial to recognize that the set of LEOs visible to a particular UE may change over time, causing variations in the acquired positioning measurements.
 Additionally, as the channel conditions evolve, the UE may occasionally fail to acquire measurements from certain LEOs, even when a sufficient number of LEOs remain visible.
 This behavior results in a series of positioning measurements with different TDOA patterns.
 For example, consider a scenario where a UE acquires PRSs from LEOs 1 and 2 during the first measurement occasion, yielding one TDOA measurement.
-Subsequently, the UE might obtain two TDOA measurements from LEOs 1, 2, and 4 during the second occasion and two more from LEOs 2, 3, and 4 during the third occasion.
-These varying sets of TDOA measurements are then provided to the positioning engine, which calculates the location of the UE.
-As time progresses, the combining window advances by one PRS occasion to gather new TDOA measurements.
-The positioning engine is adapted to handle the varying number of measurements and their corresponding TDOA patterns across different occasions.
-Specifically, we adapted weighted recursive non-linear least squares (NLS)~\cite{1130282269234990848} as a localization tool in the positioning engine.
+Subsequently, the UE might obtain two TDOA measurements from LEOs 1, 2, and 4 during the second occasion and two more from LEOs 2, 3, and 4 during the third occasion. \chb{These varying sets of TDOA measurements, along with the satellite positions at the PRS transmission times, are then provided to the positioning engine, which employs weighted nonlinear least squares (WNLS)~\cite{1130282269234990848} to calculate the UE location.} As time progresses, the combining window advances by one PRS occasion to gather new TDOA measurements.